Traditional Bows

 But do not mix up the terms.
 It is not a Longbow, as our American friends call it – it is a flatbow!
 Like a football is not a prolate spheroid – it is a sphere!

-The utilization of modern materials are what differentiates it from its ancestor.
+The utilization of modern materials is what differentiates it from its ancestor.
 Its fibreglass outer laminates give it increased flexibility and durability.
 It also has a small cut-away to shoot the arrow from the shelf, rather than off the hand.

 A flat bow is a good compromise of tradition and modern materials.